-Henry Spencer, University of Toronto Unix: Some say the learning curve is steep, but you only have to climb it once.
-Karl Lehenbauer 2.1 Introduction Modern versions of Linux allow an experienced computer user to do normal computing tasks immediately without any additional training, but to begin to harness some of the power of Linux a little work is required.
+Unix: Some say the learning curve is steep, but you only have to climb it once.
+Karl Lehenbauer

+Modern versions of Linux allow an experienced computer user to do normal computing tasks immediately without any additional training, but to begin to harness some of the power of Linux a little work is required.
 In particular, much of the power of Linux and other Unix variants can be found in their command line interfaces (CLIs).
 Many current users of Microsoft and Apple operating systems have little experience with CLIs and are only used to graphical user interfaces (GUIs).
 The purpose of this exercise is to you expose to the Linux CLIs in order to give you the experience necessary to be more productive using Linux and other Unix operating systems in the future.
 Note that if you find the Unix tools that you will learn about here useful, there are options for available for installing them on your Microsoft Windows computers.
 MacIntosh OS X users will find that most of the tools mentioned here are already installed on their computers (though they may not be well advertised), and the once that are not can be downloaded fairly easily.

-2.2 Account Setup You will probably find many occasions during this lab when you will want to transfer files back and forth between your Windows and Unix accounts.
+2.2 Account Setup

+You will probably find many occasions during this lab when you will want to transfer files back and forth between your Windows and Unix accounts.
 While there are many ways to do this (including email them to yourself, put them a USB drive, or on a CD), the easiest ways involve transferring the files directly between the accounts involved.
 To get this to work takes some setup.
-In this section I will explain how you can get direct access to your Windows files from Linux, and vice-versa.
-2.2.1 Windows File Access from Linux 1.
-Setup your M: drive so that it is web accessible (if you haven't already done so) by going to http://homedir.csbsju.edu/.
-2. Then you can access your M: Drive from Konqueror (which is both a web browser and a file manager) by opening links of the form: webdavs://WINDOWS_USERNAME@homedir.csbsju.edu/homedir/WINDOWS_USERNAME, where you should replace WINDOWS_USERNAME with you username.
-When you attempt to go to that link, you should be prompted for your password.
-This should allow to to move files between your accounts using Konqueror by using Konqueror as a file manager similar to Microsoft's Windows Explorer.
-You can drag and drop files, etc. - 3.
-Once you have the link working, you should make a bookmark to your M: drive with Konqueror, so that you can easily get back there. - 4.
-You can also get to your M: drive from other web browser like Firefox, but you you won't be able to drag and drop.
-Use the following: https://homedir.csbsju.edu/homedir/WINDOWS_USERNAME.
+In this section you will see how you can get direct access to your Windows files from Linux, and vice-versa.